-In his home, David helps by gardening, caring for animals and washing clothes.
-He lives with his father and his mother.
+David makes his home with his father and his mother.
+Gardening, caring for animals and washing clothes are his household duties.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 5 children in the family.

 David lives in the rural community of Santhal, home to approximately 10,000,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatch roofs.
 The primary ethnic group is the Santhal Tribe and the most commonly spoken language is Santhali.

 The regional diet consists of bananas, plantains, rice and potatoes.
 Common health problems in this area include colds, diarrhea, asthma, viral fever, kala-azar (parasitic disease), influenza, typhoid, malnutrition and tuberculosis.
 Most adults in Santhal are unemployed but some work as laborers and earn the equivalent of $17 per month.
 This community needs educational institutions, employment opportunities and social awareness programs.

 Your sponsorship allows the staff of Bethel Boys Home to provide David with Bible teaching, medical checkups, vaccinations, life skills training, tuition and field trips.
 The center staff will also provide literacy classes and meetings for the parents or guardians of David.